rajputrajat/min_gl/README.md

 ---

-This is a small library that brings together **glfw** and **glad** to handle boiler plate code.
+This is a small library that brings together **glfw** and **glad** to handle boilerplate code.
 The user only needs to create a `Display`, which initializes and terminates necessary stuff as a smart pointer.
 Hence, in the lifetime of the `Display`, **OpenGL** calls can be freely made without any other setup.